 Is the Queen Mary haunted?
-The folks who run the attraction would like you to think so.
-They offer several tours for ghost-seekers, so it's in their best interest.
+Some professional ghost hunters say it is.
+Time magazine says it's one of the top 10 most haunted places in America.
+The folks who run the attraction would like you to think so, too.
+They want to sell tickets to their ghost tours, so it's in their best interest to say so.

 Tour the Haunted Queen Mary at Night

 But really, aren't ghost stories more fun in the dark?
 After the sun goes down, you can enjoy any of several night tours, from dining with the spirits to taking part in a paranormal investigation.

 If you take the dinner and ghost tour option, it's fun to get dressed up for the meal, but be sure your shoes are comfortable.
 As on any of their tours, you'll climb a lot of stairs — and walk a long way.

 Some of the places you'll visit, which are said to be the ship's most haunted parts, include the propeller box, engine room, boiler room, cargo hold and first class swimming pool.